Ottawa Fury FC to face Toronto FC in Canadian Championship semis - TSN.ca

 The Canadian Press

-OTTAWA — The Ottawa Fury advanced to the semifinal of the Canadian Championship with a 2-2 draw against HFX Wanderers FC in the second leg of the quarterfinal on Wednesday.
+OTTAWA — The Ottawa Fury shook off an atrocious first half on Wednesday to reach the Canadian Championship semifinal.

+Ottawa managed a 2-2 draw against HFX Wanderers FC in the second leg of the Canadian Championship quarterfinal to advance 5-4 on aggregate.
-Ottawa won the series 5-4 on aggregate after winning the first leg 3-2.

-The Fury got goals from Christiano Francois and Onua Obasi to move on.
+The Fury, of the United Soccer League, were saved by goals from Christiano Francois and Onua Obasi after falling behind 2-0 by the 43rd minute against HFX of the Canadian Premiere League.

+"Halifax were the underdog coming into this with something to prove and you could see over the two legs they made it difficult for us, but if you look at the full two legs, the fact that it was a 5-4 aggregate, I think it flattered them a little bit," Fury forward Carl Haworth said.

+"The chances we had in the second half, we could have that better team and run away with it.
+We've advanced now and we have to prepare for the next match."

+Ottawa will face Toronto FC in the semifinal.
 Ottawa will host the opening leg on Aug.
-7 against Toronto FC, while TFC will host the second leg Aug.
+7 while TFC will host the second leg Aug.
 14.

 The Wanderers came in needing to win by two, or score at least three goals to advance, and got off to a strong start.